Jump to Main Content

 Please note: The MSIM admissions committee retains the right to require that official transcripts be submitted for review at any time; during the application process or after admissions decisions have been made.

-Applicants admitted to the program who accept the offer of admission will be required to submit official transcripts from all degree granting institutions to the Graduate School.
+Applicants admitted to the program who accept the offer of admission will be required to submit official transcripts from all degree-granting institutions to the Graduate School.

 English Language Proficiency Requirement for Non-Native English Speakers

 Non-native English speakers will indicate how they will fulfill the requirement in the application.
-The options are:

 Resources: